Laura Leighton: After Pretty Little Liars (2018present)

+Public image

 Following her performance in the second season of Melrose Place, Leighton was featured on the cover of Entertainment Weekly's 1994 Fall TV Preview issue.
 She appeared on the cover of Rolling Stone with her co-stars Heather Locklear and Josie Bissett in May 1994, in an issue entitled "The Hot Issue".
 In 1995, she was nominated for a Golden Globe Award for her work on the series, was named one of the most beautiful people in the world by People magazine, and hosted an episode of Saturday Night Live.
 The role of Sydney Andrews, which she signed on to reprise in the 2009 Melrose Place spin-off, has been recognized by The Hollywood Reporter as "one of the most popular characters" from the original series.
-The spin-off saw Leighton share the cover of the August 24, 2009 issue of TV Guide with her co-star Ashlee Simpson.

 Personal life

 Leighton was born Laurie Miller in Iowa City, Iowa, and is a 1986 graduate of West High School in Iowa City.
 During her time at West High, Leighton was a cheerleader and a member of the school's show choir, and performed numerous solos during her time with the group.
 Leighton then joined The Young Americans and was a member of their 1987 "Around the World in 80 days" show.

-In 1988, Leighton assumed her maternal grandfather's surname.
+In 1988, Leighton assumed her mother’s maiden name.

 In May 1998, Leighton married her Melrose Place co-star Doug Savant.
 They have two children together: Jack and Lucy.